Absolution (2015 film)

-Absolution (also known as The Mercenary: Absolution) is a 2015 English-language Romanian action thriller film directed by Keoni Waxman and starring Steven Seagal, Vinnie Jones, and Byron Mann.
+Absolution (also known as The Mercenary: Absolution) is a 2015 English-language Romanian action film directed by Keoni Waxman and starring Steven Seagal, Vinnie Jones, and Byron Mann.
 The film is a sequel to A Good Man, and is the sixth collaboration between Steven Seagal and director Waxman.
-The film also marks the third collaboration between Seagal and Jones (who starred in 2005's Submerged and 2014's Gutshot Straight), and between Seagal and Mann (who previously starred in 2003's Belly of the Beast and 2009's A Dangerous Man).
+The film also marks the third collaboration between Seagal and Jones (who starred in Submerged (2005) and Gutshot Straight (2014), and between Seagal and Mann (who previously starred in Belly of the Beast (2003) and A Dangerous Man (2009).